Daud Beureueh

 His consistency towards the enforcement of Islamic law started from the da'wah in his youth, until the beginning of the revolution.
-On one occasion with Teuku Nyak Arief, he gave the view that Indonesia should be based on Islam.
+On one occasion with Teuku Nyak Arief, he gave the view that Indonesia should be governed under Islamic law.
 However, Teuku Nyak Arief refused, explaining the diversity that existed in the forerunner of Indonesia.
 That determination did not subside until President Sukarno met with Tengku Daud Beureueh in his goodwill in June 1948.
-He advised that after the war of independence Aceh was given the freedom to practice Islamic law, and Sukarno agreed, although his reference to Islamic law was that Aceh was allowed to enact “Islamic family law” and not criminal ones.
+He advised that after the war of independence Aceh was given the freedom to practice Islamic law, and Sukarno agreed, although his reference to Islamic law was that Aceh was allowed to enact "Islamic family law" and not criminal ones.
 However, in 1953, Sukarno changed his mind and opposed Aceh's plan to enact Islamic law, stating that "Indonesia is a nation state with the ideology of Pancasila, not a theocratic country with a certain religious orientation" and emphasized that Aceh's plan to enact Islamic laws contradict the secular Indonesian legislature.

 He and his supporters were alienated from Jakarta thereafter.
-Daud was sidelined in favour of western-educated leaders in 1951 when Aceh was merged in a larger Province of North Sumatra with a substantial Christian (Batak) minority.
-Supported by former PUSA members and much of the military, he led a rebellion against Jakarta in September 1953, declaring that Aceh would join the insurgent Negara Islam Indonesia (Indonesian Islamic State) formed earlier in Java by Kartosuwiryo.
-Jakarta quickly retook the cities, but resistance was widespread until 1959, when many supporters demanded Aceh to be a "Special Region" with the right to enact Islamic laws.
+Daud was sidelined in favour of Western-educated leaders in 1951 when Aceh was merged into a larger Province of North Sumatra with a substantial Christian (Batak) minority.
+Supported by former PUSA members and much of the military, he led a rebellion against Jakarta in September 1953, declaring that Aceh would join the insurgent Free Aceh Movement (Negara Aceh Darusalam) formed earlier in Java by Kartosuwiryo.
+Jakarta quickly retook the cities, but resistance was widespread until 1959 when many supporters demanded Aceh be a "Special Region" with the right to enact Islamic laws.
 Daud himself did not return from his guerrilla base until 1962, however, when he was given an amnesty but remained very critical.

-After the appearance of Free Aceh Movement (GAM) in 1978, Beureueh was arrested and held under house arrest in Jakarta until his death in 1987.
+After the appearance of the Free Aceh Movement (GAM) in 1978, Beureueh was arrested and held under house arrest in Jakarta until he died in 1987.